1993 AC Delco 500

 The 1993 AC Delco 500 was the 28th stock car race of the 1993 NASCAR Winston Cup Series season and the 29th iteration of the event.
 The race was held on Sunday, October 24, 1993, in Rockingham, North Carolina, at North Carolina Speedway, a 1.017 mi permanent high-banked racetrack.
 The race took the scheduled 492 laps to complete.
 At race's end, Penske Racing South driver Rusty Wallace would manage to dominate the late stages of the race to continue his championship pursuit on driver's championship leader, Dale Earnhardt, cutting down his lead to 72 points.
 The victory was Wallace's 30th career NASCAR Winston Cup Series victory and his ninth victory of the season.
 To fill out the top three, the aforementioned Earnhardt and Junior Johnson & Associates driver Bill Elliott would finish second and third, respectively.

 Background

 The layout of North Carolina Speedway, the venue where the race was held.

-North Carolina Speedway was opened as a flat, one-mile oval on October 31, 1965.
-In 1969, the track was extensively reconfigured to a high-banked, D-shaped oval just over one mile in length.
-In 1997, North Carolina Motor Speedway merged with Penske Motorsports, and was renamed North Carolina Speedway.
-Shortly thereafter, the infield was reconfigured, and competition on the infield road course, mostly by the SCCA, was discontinued.
-Currently, the track is home to the Fast Track High Performance Driving School.
+North Carolina Speedway is a 1.017 mi D-shaped oval track in Rockingham, North Carolina.
+The track has held a variety of events since its opening in 1965, including the NASCAR Cup Series, O'Reilly Auto Parts Series and Truck Series.
+It has a 32,000-seat capacity as of 2012.
+North Carolina Speedway is owned by the International Hot Rod Association (IHRA).